Piracetam: Depression and anxiety

 Some sources suggest that piracetam's overall effect on lowering depression and anxiety is higher than on improving memory.
 However, depression is reported to be an occasional adverse effect of piracetam.

+Attention deficit hyperactivity disorder (ADHD)

+Several clinical trials have looked at piracetam's efficacy as a treatment for ADHD.
+Many of these have found that the drug fails to deliver the same therapeutic effects as current standard treatments for the disorder.
+However, more than one study has found piracetam to be highly synergistic with standard ADHD therapies, accelerating and potentiating their therapeutic effects.
+One 2008 clinical trial found that the combination of piracetam and atomoxetine was more effective than atomoxetine alone.

+While piracetam may be an effective adjuvant therapy for ADHD (when used with specific medications), there is no evidence that it is effective when used in isolation.

 Other

 Piracetam may facilitate the deformability of erythrocytes in capillary which is useful for cardiovascular disease.

 Peripheral vascular effects of piracetam have suggested its use potential for vertigo, dyslexia, Raynaud's phenomenon and sickle cell anemia.
 There is no evidence to support piracetam's use in sickle cell crisis prevention or for fetal distress during childbirth.
 There is no evidence for benefit of piracetam with acute ischemic stroke, though there is debate as to its utility during stroke rehabilitation.

 Anti-vasospasm

 Piracetam has been found to diminish erythrocyte adhesion to vascular wall endothelium, making any vasospasm in the capillary less severe.
 This contributes to its efficacy in promoting microcirculation, including to the brain and kidneys.

 Side effects

-Symptoms of general excitability, including anxiety, insomnia, irritability, headache, agitation, nervousness, tremor, and hyperkinesia, are occasionally reported.
+Symptoms including anxiety, insomnia, irritability, headache, agitation, tremor, and hyperkinesia are occasionally reported.
 Other reported side effects include somnolence, weight gain, clinical depression, weakness, increased libido, and hypersexuality.

-According to a 2005 review, piracetam has been observed to have the following side effects: hyperkinesia, weight gain, nervousness, somnolence, depression and asthenia.
+According to a 2005 review, piracetam has been observed to have the following side effects: hyperkinesia, weight gain, anxiety, somnolence, depression, and weakness.

 Piracetam reduces platelet aggregation as well as fibrinogen concentration, and thus is contraindicated to patients with cerebral hemorrhage.